Angel0po/EDA_BON-AO/README.md

    The second strongest weak positive correlation is between valence and energy, which is at 0.36

-   These two seem to influece the number of streams the most, although

 #### Platform Popularity

    To check if there are patterns for a track's popularity among different platforms.
-We should compare the different platforms attributes such as their playlists and charts.
+We should compare the attributes of the different platforms, such as their playlists and charts.
 Let use both check the total and mean occurences to see if there is a pattern or any bias.
 To implement this, the block of code below is used

    For the total occurrences in playlists across different platforms